Last Updated: July 2023

 According to recent government figures, 83% of homes in the UK are sold via estate agents.
 Agents traditionally work for the seller – a contract is drawn up between the two parties, and their job is to negotiate the best offer for their client.

-For buyers, this means the home-buying offer strategy begins with that crucial first contact with an agent.
+For buyers, this means the house price negotiation strategy begins with that crucial first contact with an agent.

 After the groundwork is in place, the next step is to find your dream property.
 When viewing, this should be considered the first step in your house buying negotiation strategy, so take care to ensure the following: